Teradata/StackiUp/README.md

 StackUp is a collection of files to create a complete virtual Stacki environment, based around common devops tools such as Packer, Vagrant and VirtualBox.

-Stacki has greater software requirements than typical Vagrant boxes offer, and as such you're best off using our purpose-built Vagrant box <available on S3>, as opposed to using one of the popular ones found online.
+Stacki has greater software requirements than typical Vagrant boxes offer, and as such you're best off using our purpose-built Vagrant box {{available on S3}}, as opposed to using one of the popular ones found online.
+Building your own Vagrant box from our template should be possible in the next release of Stacki -- see the FAQ at the bottom.

 > On Dependencies: If you don't have Vagrant and VirtualBox installed, you'll need these, of course.
 On MacOSX, homebrew has vagrant, otherwise you can find it at [VagrantUp.com](http://vagrantup.com).